|Public Goods Fallacies |

 False Justifications For Government

 This march 2003 article develops the arguments underlying section 2 of my speech Government is the Rule of Black Magic: On Human Sacrifices and Other Modern Superstitions.
+It has since been translated to Russian.

 |1 Public Goods|